top of page

 Pattern Day Trader

-Illustration 9: Chart displaying daily trade figures over a 30-year period
+Illustration 10: Chart displaying daily trade figures over a 31-year period

-Illustration 9: Chart displaying daily trade figures over a 30-year period
+Illustration 10: Chart displaying daily trade figures over a 31-year period

-Of course, after combining it in the wallet with other strategies, there may be more such cases, so we suggest you familiarize yourself with our PDT Finder and Exposure Master tools, which you can receive for free as part of our BONUS (see Bonus section at www.algohubb.com.
+Of course, after combining it with other strategies in the wallet, there may be more such cases, so we suggest you familiarize yourself with our PDT Finder and Exposure Master tools, which you can receive for free as part of our BONUS (see the Bonus section at www.algohubb.com).

 Correlation